 ArcelorMittal stops hydrogen projects: Bremen Senate is horrified!

-In today's steel swamp, the amazing is happening: The steel giant Arcelormittal has decided to put the plans to change its works to Bremen and Eisenhüttenstadt on environmentally friendly hydrogen technologies.
-Instead, coal continues to be produced, and the originally intended investments in a low -emission production are now off the table.
-According to Deutschlandfunk have not been called up for this purpose of 1.3 billion euros.
+An amazing thing is happening in today's steel swamp: the steel giant ArcelorMittal has decided to shelve plans to convert its plants in Bremen and Eisenhüttenstadt to environmentally friendly hydrogen technologies.
+Instead, production continues with coal, and the originally intended investments in low-emission production are now off the table.
+Loud Deutschlandfunk Funding of 1.3 billion euros that had already been approved for this purpose was not drawn down.

 The difficult market situation is the main reason for this withdrawal.
-High electricity prices and the lack of access to green hydrogen are in direct connection with the decision.
-ArcelorMittal looks at a possible conversion to electricity production, when the prices become more attractive, with which focus on the French location in Dunkirchen, as well as the Ingenieur Report.
+High electricity prices and the lack of access to green hydrogen are directly linked to the decision.
+ArcelorMittal is considering a possible switch to electricity production when prices become more attractive, with an initial focus on the French site in Dunkirk, as well engineer report.

 A setback for environmental protection and jobs

-The waiver of the green conversion was accepted by representatives of the Bremen government with anger.
-The Bremen Senate was disappointed, while Brandenburg's Prime Minister Woidke emphasized that it was to do everything to secure jobs in Eisenhüttenstadt.
-These worries are not unfounded, after all, steel production was one of the largest CO₂ emitters in Germany for a long time.
-In 2022, the steel industry emitted around 51 million tons of CO₂, which constitutes almost a third of the country's entire industrial emissions, such as the Federal Ministry of Economics and Energy determined.
+The decision to abandon the green conversion was met with anger by representatives of the Bremen government.
+The Bremen Senate expressed disappointment, while Brandenburg's Prime Minister Woidke emphasized that he would do everything to secure jobs in Eisenhüttenstadt.
+These concerns are not unfounded, after all, steel production has long been one of the largest CO₂ emitters in Germany.
+In 2022, the steel industry emitted around 51 million tons of CO₂, accounting for almost a third of the country's total industrial emissions, like that Federal Ministry for Economic Affairs and Energy determines.

-With the stop of the decarbonization plans, the schedule also shifts with the aim of significantly reducing CO₂ emissions by 2030.
-In the meantime, steel production in Germany remains on a descending branch, because the economic situation remains tense.
-One reason for this are falling prices and the massive competition from cheap imports from China, which take the air to breathe to domestic industry.
+With the decarbonization plans halted, the timeline is also shifting with the goal of significantly reducing CO₂ emissions by 2030.
+In the meantime, steel production in Germany remains on a downward trend as the economic situation remains tense.
+One reason for this is falling prices and massive competition from cheap imports from China, which are depriving the domestic industry of its breathing space.

-Despite the current setbacks, ArcelorMittal plans to only install electric light sheets at locations in the medium term, where access to favorable energy is secured.
-In the long term, the company wants to take the step into electrical steel production as soon as the framework conditions improve.
-With the development of electrical steel, as it has been produced with scrap trecycling in Georgsmarienhütte for years, Arcelormittal could promptly beat the bridge to green steel production.
+Despite the current setbacks, ArcelorMittal plans to only install electric arc furnaces in the medium term in locations where access to cheap energy is assured.
+In the long term, the company wants to venture into electrical steel production as soon as the general conditions improve.
+With the development of electrical steel, as has been produced in Georgsmarienhütte for years using scrap recycling, ArcelorMittal could soon build a bridge to green steel production.

-The situation is a clear wake -up call for politics.
-A concerted effort is required to secure the competitiveness of the European steel industry and at the same time not to lose sight of the ambitions regarding climate goals and decarbonization.
-A good hand is in demand!
+The situation is a clear wake-up call for politicians.
+A concerted effort is needed to ensure the competitiveness of the European steel industry while not completely losing sight of the ambitions regarding climate targets and decarbonization.
+A good hand is required!